Lossy-bit/Autocomplete-API/README.md

 - **Total requests made:** v1: 12,897; v2: 3,108; v3: 2,602
 - **Total names extracted:** v1: 18,632; v2: 13,730; v3: 12,517

-## For more info please go to the report.pdf
+## For more info please go to the "report.pdf" file in this repository

 ---
 Happy extracting!